 What to know before you start packing

 #1.
-Consider your hosts: The typical Thai (and by ‘typical’ we preclude all Bangkok bar girls) dresses modestly, often keeping knees and shoulders covered.
-Rules are bent for tourists – Koh Samui, for example, is a relaxed resort island and shorts & T-shirts are the uniform.
+Consider your hosts: The typical Thai (where ‘typical’ excludes Bangkok bar girls) dresses modestly, often keeping knees and shoulders covered.
+Rules are bent for tourists – Koh Samui and Phuket, for example, are relaxed resort spots and shorts & T-shirts are the uniform.
 Still, a huge emphasis is placed on appearance – being clean and well put-together.
 Do you have dress code questions?
-Before you start packing, quickly learn what to wear in Thailand.
+Before you start packing, quickly learn:

 #2.
 Remember the climate: It’s hot here!
 Hot.
 You could quickly come to hate your favourite summer outfit when you realise it has polyester lining and the material is too thick for the tropics.
 Light cotton is the best fabric to pack for Thailand’s climate.
 Cotton shirts, dresses, shorts – all good.

 #3.
 What’s possible?
 Any given day of a Thai vacation might include hanging out by the pool, enjoying the beach, dining somewhere nice, renting a car & hiking a waterfall, visiting a magic garden or sailing the seas – there’s lots to do.
 Can your suitcase handle the activities you have in mind?
 Be sure to pack for every possibility.
 (Are you coming to Koh Samui?
 We cover every interest in The Koh Samui Guide).

 #4.
 Don’t be sun stupid: Thailand’s sun comes stronger than your [insert-Northern-country-here] variety.
 We doubt it’s much fun to fly 12+ hours with skin burnt to a lobster-red crisp.
 At the very least, pack a light cotton collared shirt and a hat to avoid burning.
 Please?
 For Thailand’s strong sun, ramp up your skin protection to at least SPF 25 – higher if you’re fair-skinned.